lahiruherath/lahiruherath.github.io/index.md

 -   **Machinery design and fabrication using Solidworks and Uni graphics.
 Competant in handling CNC machines and G codes and all major fabrication instruments and requirements**

--   **Embedded firware development using PIC, RPi, Arduino and Nvidia Jetson**
+-   **Embedded firmware development using PIC, RPi, Arduino and Nvidia Jetson**

 -   **FPGA development using Xilinux**